Council members

 Yvette Lamont

 Ms Lamont joined the Australian Press Council as CEO and Executive Director in 2021.
-She has extensive Corporate, Legal, Regulatory, Governance, Strategy, M&A, Corporate Affairs, Dispute/Reputation/Crisis Management and Commercial Leadership experience in ASX-listed and start-up/IPO environments.
+She has extensive Corporate, Legal, Regulatory, Governance, Strategy, M&A, Corporate Affairs, Dispute/Reputation/Crisis Management and Commercial Leadership experience (primarily in ASX-listed and start-up/IPO environments).

-Ms Lamont has deep industry knowledge and transaction experience - both in-house and as an external advisor - in the disrupted media sector and related emerging technologies across diverse media operations, including publishing, radio, out-of-home and digital.
-She has a background in subscription television and acting for commercial television.
+Ms Lamont has deep industry knowledge and transaction experience - both in-house and as an external advisor - in the disrupted media sector and related emerging technologies across diverse media operations, including publishing, radio, out-of-home and digital, and has a background in subscription television and acting for commercial television.

-She was previously Group General Counsel and Company Secretary of ASX-listed media and entertainment company HT&E Limited (formerly APN News & Media Limited).
+She was previously Group General Counsel and Company Secretary of ASX-listed media and entertainment company ARN Limited (formerly HT&E Limited and APN News & Media Limited).
 Prior to this she was General Counsel of Australis Media Limited, an ASX-listed subscription television company, and a Senior Associate at international law firm Allens (in the Media & Technology Group).

 She is a Graduate member of the Australian Institute of Company Directors and is admitted to the Supreme Court of New South Wales and the High Court of Australia.
-She was HT&E’s representative on Australia’s Right to Know coalition, formed to address concerns about freedom of speech in Australia.
-She also sits on the Law Council of Australia’s Media & Communications Committee, is a member of the Communications and Media Law Association and Women in Media and was recently a Non-executive Director of a significant Indigenous media organisation, CAAMA (Central Australian Aboriginal Media Association).
+She was a representative on Australia’s Right to Know coalition, formed to address concerns about freedom of speech in Australia.
+She sits on the Law Council of Australia’s Media & Communications Committee, is a member of the Communications and Media Law Association and Women in Media, is a Non-Executive Director of Radio 2RPH Co-operative Limited and was previously a Non-executive Director of a significant Indigenous media organisation, CAAMA (Central Australian Aboriginal Media Association).

 Yvette Lamont

 Ms Lamont joined the Australian Press Council as CEO and Executive Director in 2021.
-She has extensive Corporate, Legal, Regulatory, Governance, Strategy, M&A, Corporate Affairs, Dispute/Reputation/Crisis Management and Commercial Leadership experience in ASX-listed and start-up/IPO environments.
+She has extensive Corporate, Legal, Regulatory, Governance, Strategy, M&A, Corporate Affairs, Dispute/Reputation/Crisis Management and Commercial Leadership experience (primarily in ASX-listed and start-up/IPO environments).

-Ms Lamont has deep industry knowledge and transaction experience - both in-house and as an external advisor - in the disrupted media sector and related emerging technologies across diverse media operations, including publishing, radio, out-of-home and digital.
-She has a background in subscription television and acting for commercial television.
+Ms Lamont has deep industry knowledge and transaction experience - both in-house and as an external advisor - in the disrupted media sector and related emerging technologies across diverse media operations, including publishing, radio, out-of-home and digital, and has a background in subscription television and acting for commercial television.

-She was previously Group General Counsel and Company Secretary of ASX-listed media and entertainment company HT&E Limited (formerly APN News & Media Limited).
+She was previously Group General Counsel and Company Secretary of ASX-listed media and entertainment company ARN Limited (formerly HT&E Limited and APN News & Media Limited).
 Prior to this she was General Counsel of Australis Media Limited, an ASX-listed subscription television company, and a Senior Associate at international law firm Allens (in the Media & Technology Group).

 She is a Graduate member of the Australian Institute of Company Directors and is admitted to the Supreme Court of New South Wales and the High Court of Australia.
-She was HT&E’s representative on Australia’s Right to Know coalition, formed to address concerns about freedom of speech in Australia.
-She also sits on the Law Council of Australia’s Media & Communications Committee, is a member of the Communications and Media Law Association and Women in Media and was recently a Non-executive Director of a significant Indigenous media organisation, CAAMA (Central Australian Aboriginal Media Association).
+She was a representative on Australia’s Right to Know coalition, formed to address concerns about freedom of speech in Australia.
+She sits on the Law Council of Australia’s Media & Communications Committee, is a member of the Communications and Media Law Association and Women in Media, is a Non-Executive Director of Radio 2RPH Co-operative Limited and was previously a Non-executive Director of a significant Indigenous media organisation, CAAMA (Central Australian Aboriginal Media Association).

 Sir Frank Kitto AC, KBE, PC (1976-1982)